Silas-Yang/Airome/README.md

 # Airome
 Multi-user remote control system based on Arduino.

 Airome enable your eletrical appliances to connect with the internet, and make them smarter.
+You can turn on your airconditioner before going home or switch on the electrical kettle for hot coffee.

 ## Hardware